Aiven-Open/klaw/coral/README.md

 #### Local development with remote API

 #####  What it does
 This will run the Vite development.
-It will use a external address as API source.
+It will use an external address as API source.
 For this, you need to have Klaw deployed to be able to connect to its API.
 The remote API can be a shared staging server, or even a production system.

 ##### When you want to use this